Deadly defect found in another version of Takata airbags

 Nineteen automakers are recalling about 70 million inflators in what has become the largest string of automotive recalls in U.S. history.
 The company is recalling about 100 million inflators worldwide.

-Most of the recalled inflators use ammonium nitrate to create a small explosion and inflate the airbags.
-But the chemical deteriorates when exposed to high temperatures and humidity and can burn to fast, blowing apart the canister designed to contain the explosion.
+Most of the recalled inflators use ammonium nitrate to create a small explosion and inflate the air bags.
+But the chemical deteriorates when exposed to high temperatures and humidity and can burn too fast, blowing apart the canister designed to contain the explosion.

 The remnants of Takata were purchased by Chinese-owned Key Safety Systems for $1.6 billion (175 billion yen).
 A message was left seeking comment from the successor company, Joyson Safety Systems.

-Note: This story has been corrected to clarify that only about 8,000 of the recalled BMW vehicles should not be driven